digital-asset/docs.daml.com/docs/3.1/docs/app-dev/authorization.rst

 Privileged Tokens
 =================

-A Privileged Token allows the caller to gain either ``wildcard-`` or ``participant-admin-`` level access.
+A privileged token allows the caller to gain either ``wildcard-`` or ``participant-admin-`` level access.
 A ``wildcard-``level access combines the capabilities of the ``participant-admin`` with the right to ``act-as`` and ``read-as`` any party.
 Privileged tokens look like and are parsed as any other token.
 They can follow both the audience-based and the scope-based format.
-Unlike for the User Tokens, the entry specified in the ``sub`` field need not represent a user existing in the participant's database.
-In fact this field is not validated nor checked at all.
+Unlike with user tokens, the entry specified in the ``sub`` field is not validated or checked and need not represent a user existing in the participant's database.

-The use of Privileged Tokens is disabled by default and has to be explicitly enabled in the Canton configuration.
-Unlike normal
-User Tokens, the Privileged Tokens can be configured also for the Admin APIs exposed by the participant, the sequencer and the mediator nodes.
+Use of privileged tokens is inactive by default and must be explicitly enabled in the Canton configuration.
+Unlike normal user tokens, privileged tokens can also be configured for the Admin APIs exposed by the participant, the sequencer, and the mediator nodes.

 Encoding and Signature